-11 Sandwich (3:00 and 2:55)
+9 Sandwich (3:00 and 2:55)

-This is to bake light textured bread but with a softer and thicker crust.
+This is to bake light texture bread but with a softer but thicker crust.

-12 Extra bake (1:00)
+10 Extra bake (0:10)

 This setting is bake only and can be used to increase the baking time on selected settings.
 This is especially useful to help 'set' jams and marmalade.
-When started the default time is 1 hour (1:00) minimum and counts down in 10 minute intervals.
-You will have to manually switch this off by pressing the stop button, when you have completed the Extrabake process.
+When started the default time is 10 mins (0:10) minimum and counts down in 1 minute intervals.
+You will have to manually switch this off by pressing the stop button, when you have completed the extrabake process.
 It is advised that you check the condition of the bread or jam after 10 minutes and at 10 minute intervals.

-Pressing \(\Delta \) increases the time in increments of 10 minutes.
-When selecting Extrabake straight after another program, if the message H:HH is displayed, open the lid, remove the pan and allow to cool for 10 minutes.
-When cool, replace the baking pan and its contents, set program and press start.
+Pressing \blacktriangle increases the time in increments of 10 minutes up to a maximum 1 hour.